kadenzipfel/labyrinth/README.md

 b11: Down
 ```

+Regrettably, both the mechanisms for moving left and upward carry within them flaws that hinder their intended functions.
+However, fortune smiles upon us as our primary course requires us to journey primarily downwards and towards the right.

 Now, behold the labyrinth's enigmatic paradox: frequently, there exists no path to victory.
 The `_start` seed, the hidden hand shaping the labyrinth's reality, is tied to the block number, undergoing metamorphosis with each emerging block.
 The gauntlet is thus thrown: to patiently seek and await the arrival of a block that harbors a valid solution.

 In crafting this labyrinth, my intent was twofold.
 Firstly, I sought to introduce a unique twist to the narrative of the puzzle—-the impermanent nature of the solution added a touch of the sands of time.
 Secondly, I endeavored to infuse thematic elements, inspired by the rich mythology of labyrinths, to weave a captivating narrative around the puzzle.